xiabee/Prometheus-Security-Test/docs/storage.md

 * `--storage.tsdb.path`: Where Prometheus writes its database.
 Defaults to `data/`.
 * `--storage.tsdb.retention.time`: When to remove old data.
 Defaults to `15d`.
 Overrides `storage.tsdb.retention` if this flag is set to anything other than default.
-* `--storage.tsdb.retention.size`: The maximum number of bytes of storage blocks to retain.
+* `--storage.tsdb.retention.size`: [EXPERIMENTAL] The maximum number of bytes of storage blocks to retain.
 The oldest data will be removed first.
 Defaults to `0` or disabled.
+This flag is experimental and may change in future releases.
 Units supported: B, KB, MB, GB, TB, PB, EB.
-Ex: "512MB".
-Based on powers-of-2, so 1KB is 1024B.
-Only the persistent blocks are deleted to honor this retention although WAL and m-mapped chunks are counted in the total size.
-So the minimum requirement for the disk is the peak space taken by the `wal` (the WAL and Checkpoint) and `chunks_head` (m-mapped Head chunks) directory combined (peaks every 2 hours).
+Ex: "512MB"
 * `--storage.tsdb.retention`: Deprecated in favor of `storage.tsdb.retention.time`.
 * `--storage.tsdb.wal-compression`: Enables compression of the write-ahead log (WAL).
 Depending on your data, you can expect the WAL size to be halved with little extra cpu load.
 This flag was introduced in 2.11.0 and enabled by default in 2.20.0.
 Note that once enabled, downgrading Prometheus to a version below 2.11.0 will require deleting the WAL.